sanjaybasu/healthcare-ai-foundations/_chapters/chapter_05_deep_learning_healthcare.md

 $$\min_\theta \max_\phi \mathcal{L}_{\text{task}}(\theta) - \lambda \mathcal{L}_{\text{domain}}(\phi, \theta)$$

-where $\mathcal{L}_{\text{task}}$ measures task performance, $\mathcal{L}_{\text{domain}}$ measures an adversary's ability to predict which domain an image comes from based on learned representations, and $\lambda$ controls the tradeoff.
+where $$\mathcal{L}_{\text{task}}$$ measures task performance, $$\mathcal{L}_{\text{domain}}$$ measures an adversary's ability to predict which domain an image comes from based on learned representations, and $$\lambda$$ controls the tradeoff.
 This objective encourages representations that are informative for diagnosis but indistinguishable across imaging equipment types, acquisition protocols, or care settings.
 By learning domain-invariant features, CNNs can generalize more equitably across diverse clinical environments.

 ### 5.3.4 Production Implementation: Medical Imaging CNN with Fairness Evaluation